z-base/z-base/docs/specifications/base_station/CONCEPT.md

 This document is a **Draft Specification**, version **1.0.0**, edited **16 January 2026**.
 It is provided for review and experimentation and **MUST NOT** be considered stable or complete.

-Normative requirements and component boundaries may change without notice.
+Normative requirements and deployment constraints may change without notice.

 ---